nDr3K/LolImageScraper/README.md

-# Lolesports Player Image Scraper
+# Lolesports Image Scraper

-LolPlayerImageScraper is a Node.js-based script designed to scrape images from [lolesports.com](https://lolesports.com).
+LolImageScraper is a Node.js-based script designed to scrape images from [lolesports.com](https://lolesports.com).
 It navigates through specified ranking links, downloads images, and converts them to the WebP format.

 ## Prerequisites